conduktor/conduktor-docs/docs/platform/get-started/support/data-privacy.md

 In order to improve our product, we collect some information that allows us to personalize the Console user experience.

 - Segment:
-  - We collect your email address so that we can engage with you directly through our [Support Portal](https://support.conduktor.io).
+  - We collect your login email address so that we can personalise our [Support](https://support.conduktor.io)
-  - We also capture anonymized information about which pages have been seen, or which button was clicked.
-This allows us to enhance the user experience of navigation.
+  - We capture anonymized information about which pages have been seen, or which button was clicked.
+This allows us to enhance the user experience of navigation
-- Sentry:
-  - Only in case of errors, we send the error to Sentry to provide us visibility of a broken feature.
+  - We collect error information to provide us visibility of broken features
-- Datadog:
-  - Provides insight into front-end performance issues that impact our users.

 ## Login / Licenses